Smirl/switches/README.md

 Go to http://localhost:5000/ to see your hard work

+## Heroku
+This has been deployed to heroku and you can see the master branch at http://intense-depths-2389.herokuapp.com.
+The Procfile runs the gunicorn server with some logging.
+Heroku deployment uses postgresql not sqlite3.
+This is configured with the `DATABASE_URL` environment variable which is set in heroku.
+For development sqlite3 is fine and you do not need to install the `psycopg2` python package.

 ## How it works
 The switches.py file is the web server which has different "web pages".
 These are all of the functions which have `@app.route` on them.
 The `Switch` model is a database table basically.
 Your database is just the one file called `switches.sqlite3` which `create_all` made for you.